 - Provide on-going assistance to DBEs currently performing on the Project;

 - Support MTS’ DBE outreach and training efforts;

-- Encourage eligible small, disadvantaged, minority and women-owned businesses to become MDOT certified DBEs, further expanding the pool of potential DBE firms for upcoming Purple Line subcontracting opportunities and teaming efforts; and
+- Encourage eligible small, disadvantaged, minority and women-owned businesses to become MDOT certified DBEs, further expanding the pool of potential DBE firms to participate in upcoming Purple Line subcontracting opportunities;

-- Respond to DBE-identified and DBE-related concerns, needs, and inquiries.
+- Address DBE-identified and DBE-related concerns, needs, and inquiries; and

-- DBE and public awareness and engagement by communicating and sharing information pertaining to subcontracting opportunities on the project;
+- Achieving DBE and public awareness and engagement by communicating and sharing information pertaining to subcontracting opportunities on the Project;

 - DBE firm capture and database management;

-- Capacity building for DBE firms to increase their competitiveness in the marketplace;
+- Capacity building for DBE firms to increase their competitiveness on the Project;

 - DBE educational offerings, technical assistance referrals, and pre-bid and post-bid information meetings; and

-- Documenting our progress through DBE participation tracking and reporting progress towards meeting the goals.
+- Documenting the Project’s progress through DBE participation tracking and reporting progress towards meeting the goals.